jbroadway/docs/docs/1.0/creator-tools/creating-a-custom-set.md

 control that camera in Flipside too.
 This means you can create pretty much any camera move imaginable and import it into Flipside as part of your custom sets.

+To preview your camera positions, press Play in Unity then press the number keys (1, 2, 3, etc.) to switch between camera positions.

 You can also attach a **Camera Element** component to your Unity cmaeras, which add two [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) that will get triggered when a camera position is activated or deactivated: